dynamsoft-docs/license-server-docs/common/usageAlerts.md

 Yes.
 This is done differently for different hosting options.

 When using Dynamsoft's DLS, email notifications are sent to all contacts configured for a specific order.
-You can check the contacts or add more in the customer portl
+You can check the contacts or add more in the customer portal

 ![Configure recipients for notification on DS hosting1]({{site.assets}}imgs/usagealerts-002.png)